adri567/Navify/README.md

     }
 }
 ```
-> The coordinator class must be a generic of type Router and needs to conform to the Coordinator Protocol.
-You need to implement the screens property, popToRoot() and func  navigateTo(_ view: R, style:  Types) methods like in the example above.
-If you want to use an alert in your app, you can implement the alert property and method too.
+> The Coordinator class must be a generic of type Router and conform to the Coordinator Protocol.
+You must implement the screens property, popToRoot(), and navigateTo(_ view: R, style: Types) methods as shown in the example above.
+If you want to use an alert in your app, you can also implement the alert property and method.

 3. Afterwards you need the NavifyStack which is similar like the NavigationStack.